KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 - Love pipelines and $_.

 You can avoid traditional for-loops by "piping" the results of one command into another.
-PowerShell gives you a powerful contextual
+PowerShell gives you a powerful contextual variable $_. to reference the looped item.

 `ForEach-Object` and `Where-Object`